3.6: Detailed Figure Descriptions

 - Mainland Mexico and North America are moving generally northeast.

-- Baja California is moving northwest, away from the mainland.
+- The Baja California peninsula is moving northwest, away from the mainland.

-- Gray arrows within the Gulf of California show divergent motion, indicating seafloor spreading and the extension of the crust between the two landmasses.
+- Divergent motion is occurring beneath the Gulf of California, resulting in seafloor spreading and the extension of the crust between the two landmasses.

 - These arrows alternate direction on either side of the central rift structures, highlighting the relative motion of crustal blocks.